szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1341:** Make Hindo's Doom a +4 and +5 weapon

 This simply allows the game to grant you a +4 and +5 katana, essentially.
-This is okay, because you get this in ToB, and that enchantment level is fine then.

 **Component 1470:** Make Adjatha the Drinker thirstier